 Yes, your processor, graphics card, and RAM (and, to an extent, your storage if you get an SSD) are going to have the biggest influence on your system’s performance.
 But, if you sacrifice on your power supply, motherboard, and case, you might run into secondary problems that will end up affecting your performance.

-If you want an idea of what a balanced part list looks like, check out our pre-made part lists below, or you can email us for advice:
+For an idea of what a balanced part list for a gaming PC looks like, check out our build guides below: